-MUSC&105 MUSIC APPRECIATION
+MUSC&105 S,F,W,Sp 5 credits MUSIC APPRECIATION H

 Examines the development of Western European music throughout history, beginning with the Fall of the Roman Empire through present day.
 Students will become acquainted with the musical characteristics/ styles, composers and music linked to each of the historical time periods, and explore the evolution of music through such elements.
 This course is designed for general college students and/or music majors and fulfills the requirements of the AA-DTA Humanities distribution list.